East Africa Toolkit: Services & Supply

 Sustainability

-- Cost reduction can be achieved through cost-sharing among stakeholders and leveraging of community resources such as venues, community staff and local leaders and structures for mobilization assists to minimize costs
+- Cost reduction can be achieved through cost-sharing among stakeholders and leveraging of community resources such as venues, community staff, and local leaders and structures for mobilization assists to minimize costs.

-Assessment Summary
+Quiz Summary

 0 of 6 Questions completed